Application Procedure

 2. Positive Reference Letters

-Applicants must engage reference letters from three writers that address the applicant's chances of success in the Master's program from persons who are familiar with the applicant's academic successes and talents.
+Applicants must submit two reference letters that address the applicant's chances of success in the Master's program from persons who are familiar with the applicant's academic successes and talents.
 The letter requests are automatically emailed as part of the online application process.

 3. Previous Degree Grade Point Average

-Applicants must have earned a 3.0 GPA, or equivalent in schools that do not based GPA on a 4.0 scale, during the last two years of their most recent degree.
+Applicants must have earned at least a 3.3 GPA (or equivalent in schools that do not base GPA on a 4.0 scale).

-Transcripts of other applicants will be reviewed to determine whether the applicants have sufficient background to be admitted directly into the Master's program.
+A student with a closely related degree may also apply.
+In this case, the student's transcript will be evaluated to determine which foundational computer science courses are needed.
 Background course requirements include the usual programming, data structures, and discrete mathematics courses expected of computer science students, as well as:

 • software engineering